soltesz-lab/ca1/README.txt

 			vi.
 Calculate and store the cell's position using an algorithm based on gid, cell type,
 				# of cells of that type, # available 'bins'

-V.	CONNECT THE CELLS AND CONNECT THE PERFORANT PATH TO SOME CELLS
+V.	CONNECT THE MODEL CELLS AND CONNECT THE STIMULATING AFFERENTS TO THE MODEL CELLS
 	1. For each cell type x cell type combination, load in the connection properties (probability, weight, delay # synapses to choose from)
 		a.
 If the probability of connection is not 0, for a given cell type x cell type combination: